bibleexchange/courses/homiletics-2/en/2000_parts-of-a-sermon.md

 1. Text: The foundation of any sermon.
 What portion of Scripture are you preaching?
 2. Theme: Your sermon in one sentence.
 (Probably completed last in the sermon preparation process.
 Could include a "title.")
-3. INTRODUCTION: An introductory paragraph preparing the hearers for what is to be said.
+3. Introduction: An introductory paragraph preparing the hearers for what is to be said.
-4. BODY
+4. Body
-5. CONCLUSION: Review, summarize, and or call to action.
+5. Conclusion: Review, summarize, and or call to action.
 In the conclusion you could remind the hearers what has been said.

 Outlining, like any new activity, will take practice.
 Be persistent and do not get frustrated.
 It will take time and practice!